MariusArhaug/WishList/README.md

 - Testing (maven-sunfire-plugin)
 - JavaFX running (javafx-maven-plugin)
+- Spring Boot (java restapi framework)

 # Core

 The core module consists of all core logic this application uses.
+It is comprised of three core classes:

+- **User**
+- **WishList**
+- **Wish**

-It is comprised of three core classes, **User**, **WishList** and **Wish** which has their own ways of interacting with each other set of methods and fields.
+These classes have their own ways of interacting with each other, and a set of methods and fields.

 In here also lies all forms of json serialization and deserilaztion logic and how such core objects should be written to files and saved to acheive persistance.